ColleyLi/BehaviourPlanning/docs/apollo_docs/map_module/README.md

 }
 ```

-This endpoint will appear in Deamview on the `Route Editing -> Add Point of Interest` Tab:
+This endpoint will appear in Dreamview on the `Route Editing -> Add Point of Interest` Tab:

 ![Point of interest](./images/point_of_interest.png)